team33/thekraken/README.txt

-6. Installation
+6. Wrapping

 6.1.
-Installation: V6 client
+Wrapping: V6 client

     1. Stop the client
     2. Go to client directory
-    3. Run 'thekraken -i'
+    3. Run 'thekraken -w'

        Doing so should result in something along the following: